We Protect Public Lands and Public Access

 Supporting Access Incentives For Private Landowners

 The great public lands that Montanans hold in high regard make up only about one-third of our state’s land base.
 Private land still makes up the largest portion of our state and therefore holds the utmost importance for wildlife management.
 Additionally, private lands have some of the best hunting and fishing in the state.
-MWF supports programs, such as Black Management, that give financial assistance to landowners who provide public access and manage for wildlife habitat.
+MWF supports programs, such as Block Management, that give financial assistance to landowners who provide public access and manage for wildlife habitat.

 At A Glance